emqx/cloud-docs/en_US/data_integration/confluent.md

 ##### Establish VPC Peering Connection with EMQX Platform Deployment

-After you create the cluster, you need to add peering in Confluent Cloud console.
+After you create the cluster, you need to add peering in the Confluent Cloud console.

 1. From the navigation menu, click **Cluster settings**, and then click the **Networking** tab.
 Click the **Add Peering** button.

-2. Enter the vpc information.
+2. Enter the VPC information.
 You can get the information from the **VPC Peering Connection** section on the deployment Overview page of your deployment on the EMQX Platform console.
 Click the **Save** button.

 3. Check the VPC Peering Connection status.
    - If the connection status is `Inactive`, go to the Cloud deployment to accept the peering request.
-Enter the vpc information of the confluent cloud cluster and click **Confirm**.
+Enter the VPC information of the confluent cloud cluster and click **Confirm**.
-   - When the vpc status turns to `running`, you successfully create the vpc peering connection.
+   - When the VPC status turns to `running`, you successfully create the VPC peering connection.

 In the above steps, we have completed the prerequisite settings of private networking.